MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-model.md

 Supported platforms: Win32, Windows Forms, WinUI, WPF.

 This article covers the process model for WebView2 apps.
 The WebView2 Runtime uses the same process model as the Microsoft Edge browser.
-This browser process model is described at [Inside look at modern web browser (part 1)](https://developers.google.com/web/updates/2018/09/inside-browser-part1#browser-architecture).
+This browser process model is described at [Browser Architecture](https://developers.google.com/web/updates/2018/09/inside-browser-part1#browser-architecture) in _Inside look at modern web browser (part 1)_.

 <!-- ====================================================================== -->